-Most gas appliances are intermittently operated.
-However, operation during cold weather conditions does cause heavy consumption.
-The amount of LPG consumption depends on the total use and manner of use of these appliances.
+Most gas appliances are intermittently operated; however, operation during cold weather conditions does cause heavy consumption.
+The amount of LPG consumption depends on the total use and the manner in which these applicances are used.

-Note that each gallon (4 1/4 lb) of LPG fuel produces approximately 91,500 BTU's of heat energy.
-The LPG tank used in your coach will furnish over 3 million BTU's.
+Note that each gallon (4 1/4 lb.) of LPG fuel produces approximately 91,500 BTUs of heat energy.
+The LPG tank used in your coach will furnish over three million BTUs.